Continuing his series of the top 12 waggler heroes, Jim Baxter looks at retired police officer and gentle giant Roly Moses.

 Scunthorpe’s Roly Moses, a retired police officer, has specialised in the tidal Trent, he knows it like the back of his hand, and his reward has been years of outstanding consistency.
 Whether he’s fishing a feeder for bream, a big pellet for barbel, or a waggler or Bolognese float for roach, he’s always one of the favourites to win from a decent draw.

 Even when the river’s seriously off form, and the best chance of a catch is with an odd flounder on a worm, he’s still capable.
 So Roly has a range of skills, but he excels on the waggler.
-Here is the introduction to his chapter in my book published in 2016:
+What follows below is the introduction to his chapter in my book published in 2016.

 Roly Moses is a gentle giant with a mighty reputation.
 Despite standing 6 foot 4 inches and with the shoulders of a rugby prop forward, he talks in a quiet, measured way.

 He also has the measure of the tidal Trent, with scores of victories over the last 20 years, mainly with roach.
 His success at South Clifton is second to none, winning the regular Thursday Open series (formerly run by Sheffield Amalgamated, now by Scunthorpe DAA) on no less than 13 occasions in the last 15 years at the time of writing in 2014.
 Incredible form.

 But despite his dominance, Roly modestly claimed Clifton for him was as much about his love of roach as a species and the camaraderie of fishing with like-minded anglers, quote: "the success in competitions when targeting roach is secondary for me to the catching of them.
 I have splashed down into most of our country’s rivers at one time or other, and many lakes too, mostly wild venues, all in pursuit of roach, and it has been a wonderful experience!
 I have also forged many friendships along the way, with like-minded anglers."